jjkjwo/Universal-Vector-Language/AntiPatterns.md

 ---

 # PHASE 2: Primary Lived Experience Anti-Patterns (-4300.x)
-## 247 Vectors — To be continued in subsequent session

-*Progress saved.
-Ready for continuation.*

 ---

-# PHASE 2: Primary Lived Experience Anti-Patterns (-4300.x)
 ## 247 Vectors — The catalog of human and systemic failure modes

----

-## [BATCH 2.1 IN PROGRESS — 1 of 247 vectors]

 ---